 • Agentforce 1 premium tier sits at $550/user/mo; published Salesforce Ben surveys show 50% of practitioners still call Agentforce "hype, not delivery" in 2026

 Salesforce remains the safe enterprise pick once you cross 200 reps.
 Customization is unmatched, the implementation cost is real.
-25,784 G2 reviews average 4.4/5, the same as HubSpot, the consistent gripe is ‘great if you have a dedicated admin, painful if you don’t.’
+25,792 G2 reviews average 4.4/5, the same as HubSpot, the consistent gripe is ‘great if you have a dedicated admin, painful if you don’t.’
 Salesforce Ben asked ‘Has Agentforce Moved from Hype to Reality?’ in a 2026 piece; the practitioner answer was ’not for most teams, not yet.’
 Worth it once the org demands it; overkill before then.
-Verified contracts in our partner network land between $80K-$300K all-in for year one at the 100-300 rep band.
+Enterprise CRM deals commonly run $80K–$300K all-in for year one at the 100–300 rep band.

 Salesforce Sales Cloud dashboard with Einstein AI insights and opportunity pipeline